colintbowers/RARIMA.jl/README.md

 ## A Word on Julia versus R

 The long-term goal is to implement ARIMA time-series modelling capability purely in Julia (preferably under an MIT license rather than GPL).
 This module exists only to fill the gap between the present day and the day that future goal is realised.
-I've tried to structure *RARIMA* so that it can serve as the basis of that future module, ie it utilises Julia's type system and multiple dispatch, and have implemented some of the functionality already in Julia.
+I've tried to structure `RARIMA` so that it can serve as the basis of that future module, ie it utilises Julia's type system and multiple dispatch, and have implemented some of the functionality already in Julia.

 The most significant functionality that needs to be converted to Julia is the estimation routines (regular and automatic order selection).
 Currently, these are implemented entirely in R. Because the estimation step typically involves solving a numerical optimisation problem, sometimes things go wrong.
 One of the main challenges in writing this module is dealing with all the different types of errors that can result from the estimation step in R and passing something informative back to Julia.
 I haven't spent a huge amount of time on this since the long-term goal is to replace that code with Julia code.
 Currently, the type returned from estimation functions contains a field `optimCode` that will be set to `0` if everything worked correctly.
 If there was a known problem from the R end, this field will take on a positive value, and the corresponding optimisation code can be looked up in the R documentation.
 If something went wrong that the Julia code is not able to understand, this field will be set to `-1`.
 Watch out for this!

-## Quick Start
+## How to use RARIMA

-To install *RARIMA*, first ensure *RCall* is installed and working, and that your R library contains the library *forecast*.
-See the above section "Setting up *RCall*" for more detail.
+To install `RARIMA`, first ensure `RCall` is installed and working, and that your R library contains the library `forecast`.
+See the above section "Setting up `RCall`" for more detail.

-Since *RARIMA* is not currently an official Julia package, you can install it using:
+Since `RARIMA` is not currently an official Julia package, you can install it using:

     Pkg.clone("https://github.com/colintbowers/RARIMA.jl")